 The primary sources of Project noise from the Mine Site would be blasting, haul trucks, and train horns, with noise levels ranging from 89-115 dBA.
 Equipment such as graders, bull dozers, and support trucks would be less dominant sources of noise, ranging from 75-95 dBA (Environmental Protection Agency 1971).
 Blasting at the Mine Site is expected to occur once every two to three days.
-Typically, rock blasting generates a single event noise level ranging from 111- 115 dBA at 50 feet from the blasting site (Table 5.5-7 of Madera County 2005).
+Typically, rock blasting generates a single event noise level ranging from 111-115 dBA at 50 feet from the blasting site (Table 5.5-7 of Madera County 2005).
 Within most of the Mine Site, the sound from the blast would be similar to a loud clap of thunder.

 Noise associated with mining activities, including noise from vehicle and rail traffic, would likely have some effect on the behavior of northern long-eared bats.
 These effects would vary depending on the distance between the noise source and any roost trees in use at the time.
 Construction and routine operational noise would have a lesser impact on northern long-eared bats, because these noise sources would be more continuous and lower volume.
 Effects due to acute noise (such as blasting) are not well studied, but may cause northern long-eared bats to startle and may interrupt roosting activities; however, blasting would be more episodic and less continuous than other noise sources, and would therefore be a less-frequent impact.
-Noise and blasting effects may extend beyond the proposed Mine Site to nearby northern long-eared bat roost sites.
-However, noise and blasting effects on roosting would be ameliorated by the fact that northern long-eared bats typically utilize several spatially-distinct roosting tree areas (Kunz and Lumsden 2003).
+Noise and blasting effects may extend beyond the proposed Mine Site to nearby northern long-eared bats typically utilize several spatially-distinct roosting tree areas (Kunz and Lumsden 2003).
 As a result, bats startled by noise from one roost area would likely move to another nearby known roost area (Kunz and Lumsden 2003).
 Section 6.3.2.1 provides further discussion on the noise levels for the NorthMet Project area.
 Though northern long-eared bats are likely to be sensitive to changes in noise levels, there are no local, national, or international standards or limits that are applicable to the NorthMet Project Proposed Action.